What is known about the Titan submarine that disappeared while trying to reach the Titanic?

 (Also read: Attention: a submarine that visited the remains of the Titanic in the Atlantic disappeared)

-“For now, contact with the submersible has been lost and the information available is limited,” the family added, thanking colleagues and friends for their involvement.The French specialist in the “Titanic”, the oceanographer Paul-Henry Nargeolet, is also part of the expedition, according to Harding’s publication.
+“For now, contact with the submersible has been lost and the information available is limited,” the family added, thanking colleagues and friends for their involvement.The French specialist in the “titanic“, oceanographer Paul-Henry Nargeolet, according to Harding’s post.

 Rescue teams from the US and Canada are multiplying their efforts to find a submersible with five people on board that disappeared in the Atlantic Ocean when it was going to explore the remains of the Titanic.
 She lost contact with the surface less than two hours after submerging. #AFP pic.twitter.com/cWBE0ALVLW